-Polypeptide chain of BR consists of 248 amino acid residues, 67% of which are hydrophobic, formed with the aromatic amino acids, and 33% - hydrophilic residues of aspartic and glutamic acids, arginine and lysine [16].
-These residues play important structural and functional role in the spatial orientation of the α -helical segments of the BR molecule, arranged in PM in an orderly manner forming trimers with an average diameter ~0,5 μm and a thickness 5-6 nm; each trimmer is surrounded by six others so that to form a regular hexagonal lattice [17].
+The polypeptide chain of the BR molecule consists of 248 amino acid residues, 67% of which are hydrophobic, formed with the aromatic amino acids, and 33% - hydrophilic residues of aspartic and glutamic acids, arginine and lysine [16].
+These residues play important structural and functional role in the spatial orientation of the α -helical segments of the BR molecule, arranged in PM in an orderly manner forming trimers with an average diameter ~0,5 μ m and a thickness 5-6 nm; each trimmer is surrounded by six others so that to form a regular hexagonal lattice [17].
 The BR molecule arranged in a direction perpendicular to the plane of the membrane.
-Hydrophobic domains represent transmembrane segments and hydrophilic domains protruding from the membrane, connect the individual α -helical intramembranous segments of the BR molecules.
+Hydrophobic domains represent transmembrane segments and hydrophilic domains protruding from the membrane connect the individual α -helical intramembranous segments of the BR molecule.

-BR acts as a light-dependent proton pump, pumping protons across the cell membrane and generates an electrochemical gradient of H+ on the surface of the cell membrane, which energy is used by the cell for the synthesis of ATP in the anaerobic photosynthetic phosphorylation.
+The BR acts as a light-dependent proton pump, pumping protons across the cell membrane that generates an electrochemical gradient of H+ on the surface of the cell membrane, which energy is used by the cell for the synthesis of ATP in the anaerobic photosynthetic phosphorylation.
 The mechanism of ATP synthesis is called "non-chlorophyll photosynthesis", in contrast to the plant photosynthesis with the participation of chlorophyll.
-In this mechanism, at absorbtion of a light photon BR molecule became decolorized by entering into the cycle of photochemical reactions, resulting in the release of a proton to the outside of the membrane, and the absorption of proton from intracellular space.
-By the absorption of a light photon is occured reversible isomerization of 13-tras-BR (λ{max} = 548 nm) (the quantum yield 0,03 at 20 °C) in the 13-cis-BR $(\lambda{\text{max}} = 568 \text{ nm})$ [18], initiating a cascade of photochemical reactions lasting from 3 ms to 1 ps with the formation of transitional intermediates J, K, L, M, N, and O, followed by separation of H+ from the retinal residue of BR and its connection from the side of cytoplasm (Fig. 6).
-As a result, between the internal and external surface of the membrane forms a concentration gradient of H+, which leads that illuminated halobacteria cells begin to synthesize ATP, i.e. convert light energy into energy of chemical bonds.
-This process is reversible and in the dark flows in the opposite direction.
+In this mechanism, at absorbtion of a light photon the BR molecule became decolorized by entering into the cycle of photochemical reactions, resulting in the release of a proton to the outside of the membrane, and the absorption of proton from intracellular space.
+By the absorption of a light photon is occured reversible isomerization of 13-tras-BR (λ{max} = 548 nm) (the quantum yield 0.03 at +20 °C) in the 13-cis-BR $(\lambda{\text{max}} = 568 \text{ nm})$ [18], initiating a cascade of photochemical reactions lasting from 3 ms to 1 ps with the formation of transitional intermediates J, K, L, M, N, and O, followed by separation of H+ from the retinal residue of the BR and its connection from the side of cytoplasm (Fig. 6).
+As a result, between the internal and external surface of the membrane forms a concentration gradient of H+, which leads that illuminated halobacteria cells begin to synthesize ATP, i.e. convert light energy into the energy of chemical bonds.
+This process is reversible and in the dark it flows in the opposite direction.
 In this way the BR molecule behaves as a photochromic carrier with a short relaxation time - the transition from the excited state to the ground state.
-Optical characteristics of BR vary depending on the method of preparation of PM and the polymer matrix.
+Optical characteristics of the BR molecule vary depending on the method of preparation of PM and the polymer matrix.

-Figure 6.
-Photocycle scheme of BR (aqueous solution, pH = 7.2, t = 20 °C).
+Fig. 6.
+A photocycle scheme of the BR (aqueous solution, pH = 7.2, t = \pm 20 °C).
 Latin numbers J, K, L, M, N, O denote the spectral intermediates of BR.
-M_1 and M_2 represent spectral intermediants of meta- bacteriorhodopsin with the protonated and deprotonated aldimine bond.
+M1 and M2 represent spectral intermediants of meta-bacteriorhodopsin with the protonated and deprotonated aldimine bond.
 The superscripts correspond to the position of the absorption maximum of the photocycle intermediates (nm)

-BR is the focus of bio-and nanotechnology because of its high sensitivity and resolution, and is used in molecular bioelectronics as natural photochromic material for light-controlled electrical regulated computer modules and optical systems [19, 20].
-In addition, BR is very attractive as a model for studies related to the research of functional activity and structural properties of photo-transforming membrane proteins in the native and photo-converting membranes [21].
+The BR is the focus of bio-and nanotechnology because of its high sensitivity and resolution, and is used in molecular bioelectronics as natural photochromic material for light-controlled electrical regulated computer modules and optical systems [19, 20].
+In addition, the BR is very attractive as a model for studies related to the research of functional activity and structural properties of photo-transforming membrane proteins in the native and photo-converting membranes [21].